Broiler Chicken

 Our staff undergo multiple trainings and certifications to recognize and mitigate bird stress, including Professional Animal Auditor Certification Organization (PAACO), Poultry Welfare Officer (PWO) certification and other region-specific best practices.
 Our certified staff work directly with employees at processing plants to provide training on how to employ proper low stress animal handling.

-In support of continuous improvement in animal welfare, many of our poultry businesses have either long-implemented alternative humane slaughter methods, such as Controlled Atmospheric Stunning (CAS), or are in the process of transitioning from an electric water stunning system to CAS systems.
+Many of our poultry businesses have either long-implemented alternative humane slaughter methods, such as Controlled Atmospheric Stunning (CAS), or are in the process of transitioning from an electric water stunning system to CAS systems.

 During the transition period, internal committees are charged with the responsibility to carefully choose and implement the system which best addresses bird welfare while also meeting our business needs.
-Our London, Ontario, chicken processing facility installed a CAS system in spring 2018.

 Transport